mwidjaja1/DSOnMacARM/README.md

 - Gensim: No support, no visibility on ETA
 - Keras: Just no.
 - MKL
-- Torchaudio: A support package for PyTorch, TorchAudio cannot be installed in an ARM version of Python.
+- Torchaudio: A support package for PyTorch, TorchAudio cannot be installed in an ARM version of Python
+- Umap-learn

 #### TensorFlow
 [Apple has created a TensorFlow](https://github.com/apple/tensorflow_macos) that is optimized for their ARM Processors and GPUs.
 I wrote the instructions to install this on TensorFlow for Apple and these instructions are at https://github.com/apple/tensorflow_macos/issues/153.
 Note that because Apple forked TensorFlow, you may not get all of the latest advancements from TensorFlow, so this route may not be ideal for cutting edge research.